 - Will my organization need to return funds if our plans are cancelled or changed due to COVID-19?
 Will we be required to reschedule activities to a later date?

-As an operating grant recipient, you will not be expected to return funds to OAC if your plans cannot proceed as originally proposed, nor will you be required to reschedule activities.
+As the recipient of a 2020-21 operating grant, you will not be expected to return funds to OAC if your plans cannot proceed as originally proposed, nor will you be required to reschedule activities.
 If you made financial commitments to artists, collaborators, venues or other contractual partners, use the grant as intended to cover these obligations.
 If you are now faced with cancellation fees or penalties, you can also use the grant to pay for these unexpected costs.

 Yes, we are still accepting grant applications for all programs with the exception of Touring Projects, Market Development Travel Assistance, Market Development Projects and Chalmers Arts Fellowships, which have been suspended for the current year.

 OAC staff are available to provide support as you work on your application.
 We are proceeding with the peer assessment of project program applications (via virtual panel meetings), the notification of results and the payment of grants.
-Since moving our granting processes online three years ago with Nova, we are in a good position to proceed with our grant application processes.
+Since moving our granting processes online with Nova in 2017, we are in a good position to proceed with our grant application processes.

-- Does OAC have any specific programs addressing the challenges of COVID-19?
+- Does OAC have any specific project grant programs addressing the challenges of COVID-19?

 Project Grant Recipients